-The U.S. National Highway Transportation Safety Administration has indicated it will introduce rollover testing requirements for motor coaches, effective December 2024.
-The Company is assessing the requirements and will test motor coaches in accordance with the new requirements.
+The U.S. National Highway Transportation Safety Administration has indicated it will introduce rollover testing requirements for most types of motor coaches and for certain transit buses sold to private customers and to U.S. federal government entities (not typical U.S. transit agencies), effective December 2024.
+The Company is assessing the requirements and will test the types of motor coaches and transit buses to which the new regulations apply.